chipcullen/chipcullen_com/src/posts/how-to-post-data-with-fetch-api.md

 ## Conclusion

 I hope that this article has explained how to POST data with the Fetch API in a way that is clear and helpful.
-Let me know if you have any questions in the comments!